zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 - **Helping skill checks**: When making skill checks, unless stated otherwise, up to two people can roll, or one person can roll with advantage (if the one giving Help is proficient in the skill)
 - **Encumbrance**: No encumbrance within reason
 - **Resting**: Long rests are usually once per day only, in special circumstances can do two
-- **Resurrection and Death**: Matt Mercer's resurrection rules apply <https://twitter.com/matthewmercer/status/824054305355247616?lang=en>
+- **Resurrection and Death**: [Matt Mercer's resurrection rules](https://twitter.com/matthewmercer/status/824054305355247616?lang=en) apply, this makes death a meaningful thing to recover from for the party and the character as well

 ---